 Our open admissions policy helps thousands of people who failed to achieve their potential earlier in life:

 - 32% of students had one A level or a lower qualification at entry

 OU students in the workplace

 The qualities it takes to get an OU qualification are exactly what employers are looking for.
 They know that OU students are up for a challenge, understand how to prioritise and manage their time, and can see things through to the end.
-78% of the FTSE 100 sponsored staff in 2017/18.
+77 FTSE 100 companies have sponsored staff on an OU course..